-But a few years back, when we thought about how WE learn at work, we decided it was time to commit to something and introduce Desq Learning Days.
+But a few years back, when we thought about how we (Desq) learn at work, we decided it was time to commit to something and introduce Desq Learning Days.

 Four times a year everyone at Desq gets a whole day to dedicate to learning something new, or developing skills.
-The impact and potential is huge, and for Learning at Work Week 2023 (16-19th May) we wanted to share what we know to encourage everyone to do something similar.
-Here’s what we know about making it work…
+The impact and potential is huge, and for Learning at Work Week that year we wanted to share what we know to encourage everyone to do something similar.

 We’re a small busy team and four days a year is a lot to take away from project and other work!
 But we’re feeling the benefit… We pool learning from our learning days to help us all to get the best out of topics we’ve chosen – in 2023 alone we’ve covered topics like making best use of Three.js, optimising Evolve theming and article styles, Webflow’s potential to support bespoke resources, how MS Intune can help ensure consistent cyber security, Universal design, accessibility standards and emerging practice, and making best use of Blender for motion graphics, 2D and 3D animation and video editing...